René Vilatte: Archbishop

 After an investigation forced him to wait nine months on the island, Bishop Alvares, Bishop Athanasius Paulos of Kottayam and Bishop St. Gregorius Gewargis of Niranam consecrated Vilatte to the episcopate in 1892 and named him "Mar Timotheos, Metropolitan of North America", probably with the blessings of Syriac Orthodox Church Patriarch Ignatius Peter IV.
 Grafton thought they were deceived by Vilatte statements as to his relation to Grafton and the extent of his work.
 There are claims that nobody has ever seen the original Syriac language form of this document.
-According to Brandreth, no Syraic authority had authenticated the signatures depicted in a photostatic copy of a purported translation of the Syraic document.
-However, in a letter dated to 1987, Athanasius Paulose II of the Evangelistic Association of the East confirmed the consecration's authenticity.
+According to Brandreth, no Syriac authority had authenticated the signatures depicted in a photostatic copy of a purported translation of the Syraic document.
+However, in a letter dated to 1987, Athanasius Paulose II of the Evangelistic Association of the East confirmed the consecration's authenticity according to a claimed successor of the Vilatte orders; and, Vilatte was also excommunicated as a bishop by Ignatius Peter IV in 1898 thereby confirming his consecration occurred.

 Émile Appolis wrote, in Revue d'histoire de l'Église de France, that Vilatte was titled "Old Catholic Archbishop of Babylon" (archevêque vieux-catholique de Babylone) and his cachet was an archiepiscopal cross, with the motto Ex Oriente Lux—from the east, light.
 Likewise, Vignot included an excerpt, of Georges Aubault de la Haulte-Chambre description of Vilatte, from La Connaissance, in which Vilatte was also called the "Old Catholic Archbishop of Babylon".

 For its part, the Episcopal Church, on March 21, 1892, having already degraded from the priesthood and excommunicated Vilatte, stated in its General Convention of the same year that it did not recognize his consecration as it took place in a Miaphysite church which does not accept the dogmas of the Council of Chalcedon.
 The Episcopal Church in the United States bishops declared Vilatte's episcopal orders to be void.
 The work in the Episcopal Diocese of Fond du Lac has gone on, Grafton had three parishes under three priests, where the Old Catholic services were continued.
 In all this difficult matter, Grafton consulted his Presiding Bishop and followed his counsel; they did not wish to further a scheme which would make Vilatte a bishop, nor did they wish to offend the Old Catholics of the Netherlands.
 Williams believed they had saved the Episcopal Church (USA) from what might have become a great scandal.